Vauxhall Chevette: Bedford Chevanne

 The Bedford Chevanne was a small commercial vehicle based on the GM T platform Vauxhall Chevette estate.
 Unlike the Chevette it had a flat rear floor, no rear seats and panels in place of the side windows.
 It was introduced in September 1976.
-Intended as a replacement for the Bedford HA, the Chevanne was replaced by the Bedford Astravan before the HA was cancelled.
-It was fitted with the same 1,256 cc inline-four as the Chevette (and the Bedford HA), although here it produced 39.3 kW with a 7.3 to 1 compression ratio.
+Intended as a replacement for the Bedford HA, the Chevanne was replaced by the Bedford Astravan in October 1982, while the HA remained in production for an additional year.
+The Chevanne was fitted with the same 1,256 cc inline-four as the Chevette (and the Bedford HA), although here it produced 39.3 kW with a 7.3 to 1 compression ratio.
 As part of making the Chevanne as car-like as possible, it was also available with a three-speed automatic transmission.
 The automatic also included a heavy-duty battery and front suspension, better carpeting, and a higher compression engine (8.7 to 1) with 42 kW.

 A similar T-Car variant existed in Australia, the Holden Gemini van, which utilized the Chevanne's rear panels.